tyconsulting/blog.tyang.github.io/_posts/2014-08-22-opsmgr-dashboard-fun-server-details-using-squaredup.md

   - SCOM
   - SquaredUp
 ---
-After my <a href="http://blog.tyang.org/2014/08/05/opsmgr-dashboard-fun-performance-widget-using-squaredup/">previous post</a> on how to create a performance view using SquaredUp, the founder of SquaredUp, Richard Benwell told me that I can also use “&amp;embed=true” parameter in the URL to get rid of the headers.
+After my <a href="http://blog.tyang.org/2014/08/05/opsmgr-dashboard-fun-performance-widget-using-squaredup/">previous post</a> on how to create a performance view using SquaredUp, the founder of SquaredUp, Richard Benwell told me that I can also use "&embed=true" parameter in the URL to get rid of the headers.
 I also managed to create another widget to display server details.
 Combined with the performance view, I create a dashboard like this:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/08/image7.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/08/image_thumb7.png" alt="image" width="696" height="445" border="0" /></a>